amamory-ampere/openmp-offloading/openmp_gpu/cross-compiling.md

 configure the sysroot of the remote computer, in this case Xavier.
 We are going to mount the / from the Xavier to any directory of the host computer using [sshfs](https://wiki.dlang.org/GDC/Cross_Compiler/Existing_Sysroot).

-I personaly prefer to insert these two commands in the *~/.bashrc* to ease mounting and unmounting the remote target.
+I personally prefer to insert these two commands in the *~/.bashrc* to ease mounting and unmounting the remote target.
 Then, just type these aliases to mount/unmount the remote target.

 ```
 alias mount_xavier="sshfs <username>@<target_IP>:/ ~/mnt_xavier"